 Our aim is that, by 2050, everyone who develops breast cancer will live and receive the support they need to live well now, which means that so much of what we do now and in the future is about stopping women dying of secondary breast cancer.
 Whether that’s finding ways to support patients’ needs more effectively, and, through research and campaigning, preventing the disease spreading and developing new treatments that patients can access to give them more time to live and live well.

-Yes – we will be absolutely committed to funding world-class research, as well as campaign for progress.
-In addition to this will also provide care and support for patients now.
+Yes – we are absolutely committed to funding world-class research, as well as campaign for progress.
+In addition to this also provide care and support for patients now.

-The Board of Trustees of the new charity will decide how much money should be allocated to research in the same way as it is currently – they will be advised by a Science Strategy Committee which will include some of our trustees, representatives from some of our grant funding committees, other independent researchers, and at least one member with experience of breast cancer.
+The Board of Trustees of the new charity decides how much money should be allocated to research in the same way as it is currently – they are advised by a Science Strategy Committee which includes some of our trustees, representatives from some of our grant funding committees, other independent researchers, and at least one member with experience of breast cancer.

-Research will continue to be at the heart of the new charity, and the charity is likely to continue to support all aspects of breast cancer research, as Breast Cancer Now does at present.
+Research continues to be at the heart of the new charity, and the charity is likely to continue to support all aspects of breast cancer research, as Breast Cancer Now did previously.

 As of 1 April 2018, we were funding 85 active research projects.
 The total value of all those projects is about £25 million.
 That funding directly supports 380 researchers, but there are many other people working alongside those scientists who benefit from the resources and infrastructure that Breast Cancer Now provides.
 We fund research in 31 institutions in the UK and Ireland, and there are a small number of grants to institutions in other European countries.